PHSI-supplements/labs/integrated-labs/PokerLab/student/doc/06-characterize-hands.md

 - [ ] Implement and test `is_three_of_kind()`.
   - Do three cards all have the same value?
-  - You may assume that `hand` is pre-sorted from least value to greatest value
+  - You may assume that `hand` is pre-sorted from the least value to the greatest value

 ### Write `is_full_house()`

 - [ ] Implement and test `is_full_house()`.
   - Does the hand contain a three of a kind and also contain a pair with a different value than that of the other three cards?
     - The card value of the pair might be less than the card value of the three of a kind, or it might be greater than the card value of the three of a kind.
-  - You may assume that `hand` is pre-sorted from least value to greatest value
+  - You may assume that `hand` is pre-sorted from the least value to the greatest value

 ### Write `is_four_of_kind()`

 - [ ] Implement and test `is_four_of_kind()`.
   - Do four cards all have the same value?
-  - You may assume that `hand` is pre-sorted from least value to greatest value
+  - You may assume that `hand` is pre-sorted from the least value to the greatest value

 ---